 49. Patient advocate

 Many patients are taken advantage of by the health care system.
-If you know the health care process and know all the laws involved, you can help to ensure patients are not being abused by the system.
+If you know the healthcare process and all the laws involved, you can help to ensure the system is not abusing patients.

 50. Senior care

 People get older, and they need the assistance of others to keep them safe and happy.
-The services you can offer include: companionship, driving them to appointments, cooking for them, and keeping their homes clean.
+The services you can offer include

 51. Personal trainer